If your partner is a low-income earner, working part-time, or currently unemployed, adding to their super could benefit

 |From 1 July 1964||60|

 Amounts that you split from your super into your partner’s super will count toward your concessional contributions cap, which is $25,000 per year.

 Do all super funds allow for this type of arrangement?

 You’ll need to talk to your super fund to find out whether it offers contributions splitting, and it’s also worth asking whether there are any fees.
-If you’re an AMP customer and would like to set this up, type ‘contributions splitting’ into the search bar on our Find a form page.
+If you’re an AMP client and would like to set this up, type ‘contributions splitting’ into the search bar on our Find a form page.

 What else you and your partner should know

-- If either of you exceed the super contribution caps, additional tax and penalties may apply.
+- If either of you exceeds the super contribution caps, additional tax and penalties may apply.

 - The value of your partner’s investment in super, like yours, can go up and down, so before making contributions, make sure you both understand any potential risks.

 - The government sets rules about when you can access your super.
 Generally, you can access it when you’ve reached your preservation age (which will be between the ages of 55 and 60 depending on when you were born) and you retire.